jaymarichua/quant-q-a/zetamac.md

 Total attempts: 200

 ```
+Case: a x 0.0000b
+Implement the multiplication in the decimal point and nevermind thinking to the thousandths place.

 Case: 0.xy-0.ab
 Usually, the question asks for a difference of 0.1z and sometimes it will be easier to add the gap between b and 10 to y.